KholdStare/kholdstare.github.com/_posts/2013-05-12-moves-demystified.markdown

 ### How to use `std::move`?
 Does it perform the move?

-This article is about moves, and yet we have yet to use `std::move`.
+This article is about moves, but we have yet to use `std::move`.
 What gives?
-We have seen _rvalues_, and _rvalue references_
+Quick recap:

+* _rvalues_ are "expiring" values
+* _rvalue references_ are a way to refer to rvalues, and specify overloads for them.
+* Given the rvalue reference we can perform a move (shallow copy + nullify)
+* To trigger a move, need to pick correct overload

+If we have a local _lvalue_, how do we trigger an _rvalue reference_ overload of a function or a constructor?

+* `std::move` does not perform the move, it merely hints the compiler at which overload to use, by casting.
+* An actual move is the process of transferring the inner components out of an rvalue, such as in a move constructor.

+To be more concrete, and work towards a problem established earlier, let's define the `Ray` class that has overloaded constructors:

 {% highlight cpp %}
 class Ray